10 essential tips for business networking

 8. Start a genuine conversation

 When you talk about something you’re actually interested in, you are more compelling and engaging.
 The conversation will be more rewarding for you and the other person.
-If you have expertise in some area of their business, or knowledge of their field, you already have common interests.
+If you have expertise in some area of their business, or knowledge of their industry, you already have common interests.
 This can lead to related topics and conversations – and hopefully open up genuine business opportunities.

 9. Take notes – in private or with discretion